House Page Program

 Every Page is invited to participate in the Association’s advocacy efforts.
 We are grateful to each of you who has gotten involved on an individual basis, particularly by reaching out personally to Members.
 If your sponsor is still in office, consider a letter or phone call today!
 Congressmen and women who sponsored Pages have a unique and meaningful sense of the value of young Pages working in the House.

-In 2016, the Association will be widely sharing a new documentary film, entitled “Democracy’s Messengers,” which highlights the unparalleled experiences of Pages and makes a strong case why young people are needed back in the House.
+The Association will be widely sharing its documentary film, entitled “Democracy’s Messengers,” which highlights the unparalleled experiences of Pages and makes a strong case why young people are needed back in the House.
 The Association recognizes that we will need the support of both Pages and non-pages to generate momentum in Washington.
 This film aims to invigorate those whose lives may not have been touched on a personal level by the Page experience.
 Please contact us if you would like to host a viewing in your town of this 30-minute film.

 If you have questions or need information to help compose a letter or call, please write or contact the association and a member of the board will assist you.